 11.10 Having taken account of any representations made, each member of staff selected for dismissal by reason of redundancy shall be notified of that fact in writing.
 The member of staff will be given notice of dismissal on the ground of redundancy and advised of their rights in accordance with the Redeployment Policy.
 The member of staff will be informed of any redundancy payments that will be made in the event that alternatives to termination of the employment cannot be found.

 11.11 Where a member of staff’s post has been confirmed as redundant, he/she will be entitled to a reasonable amount of paid time off work to attend job interviews.

 12.1 A member of staff who wishes to appeal against the decision to dismiss them on the grounds of redundancy should do so in writing to the Director of Human Resources within 21 calendar days of receipt of the decision.
 The member of staff should set out the grounds of his/her appeal in full.

-12.2 The appeal procedure can be accessed here.
+12.2 The appeal procedure for academic staff can be accessed here.

 13.1 An individual who is made redundant shall receive appropriate notice in accordance with his/her conditions of service.
 In addition, if they have completed two years’ service, they will receive a statutory redundancy entitlement based on their actual pay (i.e. not subject to the statutory cap).

 13.2 An employee is not entitled to a redundancy payment if.